ChunMinChang/blog/_posts/2017-12-23-audio-debugging-kit.md

 I need to frequently switch between computers with different OS to check the audio works on different platforms.
-It's annoying to unconnect the speaker from one computer and then connet it to another computer again and again.
+It's annoying to unconnect the speaker from one computer and then connect it to another computer again and again.
 Therefore, I made a device selector that can switch the audio sources of the speaker by simply flipping the controller.